arup-group/actions-composite-oasys-jira-check/README.md

 For local debug and development, you can run the python scripts directly.
 Copy `.env.example` to `.env` and fill in the values.

+### Note:

+This repo is public so other public Arup projects (GSA-Grasshopper) can use it.